A Comparison of 8 Buttercream Frostings (and How to Pick the Right One)

 - You want a rich and luscious buttercream for your desserts.

-- you want a denser, moderately sweet buttercream.
-This one has less sweetness than the Russian and American dreamy buttercreams but also has a bit of the same density that they do.
+- You want a denser, moderately sweet buttercream.
+This one has less sweetness than the Russian and American dreamy buttercreams, but it also has a similar density.

 Don’t choose French Buttercream if:

-- You don’t like the flavor and texture of butter.
+- You don’t like butter's flavor or texture.

 - You want a lighter texture for your buttercream.